Updated: Dec 4, 2022

 If the payments don't make sense, it's a not a total write off, but it definitely requires looking further into.
 If they have a logical reason for it, and can make sense out of it, then fine, otherwise, red flag warning.

-One last thing, never work with a Contractor that isn't Licensed or Insured.
-Always ask your Contractor to see their license and proof of Insurance.
-Check to make sure they are still valid - don't just look at the paper for face value - check the dates.
+One last thing, never work with a Contractor that isn't Insured.
+Always ask your Contractor to see their Certificate of Insurance.
+Believe it or not, licensing isn't all that important in most states.